 via Credit card – Click Here/Buy Now – via Paypal

-A bonus: When you buy the CD disc you can also request a free, full color, copy of ‘Enfield Accurizing’ – in PDF format - just email; supaclix-EFDAcc@usa.net after purchase and a download link will be emailed to you within 24 hours.
+A bonus: When you buy the CD disc you can also request a complimentry, full color, digital copy of ‘Enfield Accurizing’, just email; Enfieldemail@example.com after purchase and a download link will be emailed to you within 24 hours.
 This nice option means you don’t have to wait for the mail service to begin reading.

 Print book; was

-A bonus: Because some of the detail in the images shows best in color, when you buy the B&W book you can also request a free, full color, online copy of ‘Enfield Accurizing’ – in PDF format - just email; supaclix-EFDAcc@usa.net after purchase and a download link will be emailed to you within 24 hours.
-This nice option means you don’t have to wait for the mail service to begin reading.
+A bonus: Because some of the detail in the images shows best in color, when you buy the B&W book you can also request a complimentary full color, online copy of ‘Enfield Accurizing’, just email; Enfieldfirstname.lastname@example.org after purchase and a download link will be emailed to you within 24 hours.
+This nice option also means you don’t have to wait for the mail service to begin reading.

 Printed book in color ; was